What Are Support and Resistance Levels & How To Use Them

 How to Trade with Support and Resistance

-Here are some of the trading strategies using support and resistance levels:
+Here are some of the online trading strategies using support and resistance levels:

 This is a strategy for trading sideways or range-bound markets.
 These are markets that do not have a clearly defined trend and prices tend to oscillate between areas of support and resistance.
 The basic idea in a range-bound market is that there is a visible high where rising prices will face resistance and turn lower, and a visible low where prices will find support and turn higher.
 The strategy is, therefore, to look for buy trades when prices are near the support level and sell trades when prices are near the resistance level.